-- (2) If any funds remain after the full allocation of funds to referendum and initiative campaigns and opposition campaigns, the remaining funds will be divided equally among the candidates. - h.
-Public financing shall be issued as a refund for approved campaign expenditures by candidates and campaigns.

-(1) In order to receive public financing in the form of a refund, candidates and sponsors of initiatives and referenda must:

-A. File a Request for Public Financing form with the AS Governance Program Coordinator by 4:00 p.m. on the last day of the filing period.

-B. Submit original receipts (or screenshots of proof of payment) for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on campaign finance disclosure deadline.

-- If a public financing request is filed, printing costs up to \$50 may be reimbursed and paid for during the campaign period, given such request is done through a form filed and certified by the Elections Coordinator and the Assistant Director of Student Representation and Governance. - j.
-Requests for refunds shall be reviewed by the Elections Coordinator and if approved shall be issued on a rolling basis by the VU Finance Office during and after the campaign period specified in Article 1, CI.
+- (a) Initiative and referendum campaigns shall have first priority to the funds, and will each be funded \$50 if requested.
+An equal amount of money will be reserved for opposition campaign(s) in case campaign(s) are filed, since their filing deadline is a week later than the election filing deadline. - (b) If any funds remain after the full allocation of funds to referendum and initiative campaigns and opposition campaigns, the remaining funds will be divided equally among the candidates. - (c) If there are insufficient funds to fully fund all initiative and referendum campaigns and their oppositional campaigns, the funds shall be dispersed equally among all campaigns, including oppositional campaigns. - (7) Public financing shall be issued as a refund for approved campaign expenditures by candidates and campaigns. - (8) In order to receive public financing in the form of a refund, candidates and sponsors of initiatives and referenda must: - (a) Submit an AS Expenditure Request with all relevant information filled out by 4:00 p.m. on the last day of the filing period. - (b) File a Request for Public Financing form with the Student Representation and Governance Coordinator by 4:00 p.m. on the last day of the filing period. - (c) Submit original receipts (or screenshots of proof of payment) for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on campaign finance disclosure deadline. - (9) If a public financing request is filed, printing costs up to \$50 may be reimbursed and paid for during the campaign period, given such a request is done through a form filed and certified by the Elections Coordinator and the AS Student Representation and Governance Coordinator. - (10) Requests for refunds shall be reviewed by the Elections Coordinator and if approved shall be issued on a rolling basis by the VU Finance Office during and after the campaign period specified in Article 1, Cl.
 II (a) of this Code.
-All requests for refunds must be submitted together with original receipts (or screenshots of proof of payment) documenting the expenditures for which a refund is being sought. - k.
-The following campaign expenditures shall be eligible for public financing only if original receipts (or screenshots of proof of payment) are supplied: - The costs of purchasing, printing and shipping physical campaign materials, as defined by Article 4 of this code. - (2) Stationary, paper and office supplies purchased during the campaign period $\frac{21}{21}$ primarily in order to create and display physical campaign materials.
+All requests for refunds must be submitted together with original receipts (or screenshots of proof of payment) documenting the expenditures for which a refund is being sought. - (11) The following campaign expenditures shall be eligible for public financing only if original receipts (or screenshots of proof of payment) are supplied: - (a) The costs of purchasing, printing and shipping physical campaign materials, as defined by Article 4 of this code.

-- 1. The following expenditures shall not be eligible for public financing, but still must be filed in the financial disclosure form: - (1) Food or beverages of any sort. - (2) Payments for labor associated with any campaign. - (3) Any expenditure for which an original receipt (or screenshots of proof of payment) is notprovided. - m.
-Campaign expenditures which do not fall into categories identified in the preceding two sub-sections may be approved for public financing at the discretion of the Elections Coordinator.
-Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the staff advisor for AS Elections. - In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Article 3, Section III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement.
+- (b) Stationary, paper and office supplies purchased during the campaign period primarily in order to create and display physical campaign materials. - (12) The following expenditures shall not be eligible for public financing, but still must be filed in the financial disclosure form: - (a) Food or beverages of any sort. - (b) Payments for labor associated with any campaign. - (c) Any expenditure for which an original receipt (or screenshots of proof of payment) is not provided. - (13) Campaign expenditures which do not fall into categories identified in the preceding two sub-sections may be approved for public financing at the discretion of the Elections Coordinator.
+Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the staff advisor for AS Elections. - (14) In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Article 3, Section III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement.